The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms

-where we study an antiferromagnetic regime with $J_x=1.0, J_y=0.8,$ and $J_z=0.5$.
-All simulations, including both the LWPP algorithm and the exact statevector evolution for the VQE, were implemented using TensorCircuit-NG \cite{zhang2023tensorcircuit}.
-The VQE ansatz structure is detailed in the Supplemental Material.
+where $J_x=1.0, J_y=0.8,$ and $J_z=0.5$.
+All simulations are implemented in {\sf TensorCircuit-NG}~\cite{zhang2023tensorcircuit}, with circuit ansatz details provided in the Supplemental Material.

-We investigate two distinct scenarios to probe the algorithm's behavior: \begin{enumerate} \item \textbf{Exact optimization + LWPP evaluation:} We find the optimal parameter trajectory by minimizing the exact energy and then evaluate the energy at each point using the LWPP approximation.
-This tests LWPP's ability to accurately estimate the expectation. \item \textbf{LWPP optimization + Exact evaluation:} We use the LWPP-approximated energy as the cost function in an optimization loop and then evaluate the true energy at each step.
-This tests its utility in terms of the LWPP landscape. \end{enumerate} We explore these scenarios under both random initialization ($\theta \in [-\pi, \pi]$) and near-identity initialization ($\theta \in 0.01 \times [-\pi, \pi]$).
+We consider two complementary scenarios: (1) Exact optimization + LWPP evaluation, where parameters are updated via the exact energy gradient while the LWPP estimate is passively recorded; and (2) LWPP optimization + Exact evaluation, where the optimizer is guided solely by the LWPP approximation while the true energy is tracked for validation.
+Both random ($\theta \in [-\pi, \pi]$) and near-identity ($\theta \in 0.01 \times [-\pi, \pi]$) initializations are examined.

-The results, shown in Fig.~\ref{fig:accuracy_analysis}, reveal a significant difference between average-case promises and single-instance performance.
-With random initialization, LWPP fails dramatically as a static estimator.
+The results shown in Fig.~\ref{fig:accuracy_analysis} reveal a sharp distinction between average-case promises and single-instance performance.
+For random initialization, LWPP fails dramatically as a static estimator.
 As shown in Fig.~\ref{fig:accuracy_analysis}(a), the LWPP-evaluated energy on the true optimization path diverges from the exact value and collapses to a non-physical value near zero.
 This collapse occurs because the repeated truncation of terms branching from $\sin(\theta)$ (as shown in Eq.~\eqref{eq:rotation}) causes the estimate to decay exponentially with circuit depth.
-This unequivocally demonstrates that LWPP cannot serve as a general-purpose, reliable cost function estimator for VQE.
+This confirms that LWPP cannot serve as a reliable single-instance cost estimator for VQE.

-However, despite this failure in accuracy, a surprising and crucial phenomenon emerges.
-When this ``wrong'' LWPP cost function is used for optimization (Fig.~\ref{fig:accuracy_analysis}(b)), the optimizer is guided toward regions of lower true energy.
-To minimize the LWPP energy, the optimizer naturally avoids large angles that cause significant truncation errors, effectively driving the parameters toward the near-identity regime where the approximation is more stable.
-This dynamic is mirrored in the case of near-identity initialization.
-While achieving an accurate energy estimate still demands a high truncation cutoff $k$ as shown in (Fig.~\ref{fig:accuracy_analysis}(c)), the approximate optimization landscape once again provides a reliable guide toward a low-energy solution (Fig.~\ref{fig:accuracy_analysis}(d)).
-This reveals a key insight: the LWPP optimization landscape, while numerically distorted, provides a useful search direction.